gadenbuie/garrickadenbuie-com/content/blog/2019/2019-06-22-ggplot2-weekly-planner.markdown

 library(lubridate)
 ```

-Let's also save ourselves some extra typing and tell [lubridate]{.pkg} to always start weeks with Monday.
+Let's also save ourselves some extra typing and tell <span class="pkg">lubridate</span> to always start weeks with Monday.

 ```r